Muscle Relaxant Drugs Market Outlook:

 Route of Administration Segment Analysis

-Oral formulations are estimated to show dominance by the end of 2034, acquiring 55.5% of total administration routes.
+Oral formulations are estimated to show dominance in the market by the end of 2035.
 The convenience and patient preference are the major factors behind the leadership.
 Widespread clinical acceptance of tablets and capsules for treating both acute and chronic conditions is also influencing pharma giants to invest more in this form of medication.
-Moreover, the oral drug delivery system remains the gold standard for outpatient treatment, which offers the option for cost-effective dosing without requiring medical supervision.
+As per the NLM report in August 2022, oral drugs such as cyclobenzaprine and baclofen account for the majority of skeletal muscle relaxant prescriptions; cyclobenzaprine accounts for 50% of muscle relaxant prescriptions Moreover, the oral drug delivery system remains the gold standard for outpatient treatment, which offers the option for cost-effective dosing without requiring medical supervision.
 These are cumulatively fostering a greater volume of users for this category.

 Our in-depth analysis of the global market includes the following segments: